Airports Council International: Background

-Due to the growing importance of external factors on airport operations, the need for a formal relationship with governments, airlines, manufacturers and other parties concerned became more apparent.
 In 1970, these three associations created the Airport Associations Coordinating Council (AACC) in order to formulate unified airport industry policies, furthering collaboration between its constituent associations and representing them collectively with aviation organizations and other relevant bodies.

 The decision to create ACI was taken in 1989.
-The Constitution of ACI to succeed AACC was approved in the autumn of 1990 and came to effect in 1991.
+The Constitution of ACI to succeed AACC was approved in the autumn of 1990 and came into effect in 1991.

 In 2011, ACI relocated its headquarters from Geneva, Switzerland, to Montreal, Canada.
-The decision was in part motivated by the fact that the International Civil Aviation Organization (ICAO) is located in Montreal.
-The purpose was to facilitate better coordination of their activities and also to operate alongside the International Air Transportat Association (IATA), also located in the same city.
+The decision was in part motivated by the fact that the International Civil Aviation Organization (ICAO) and the International Air Transport Association (IATA) are both also located in Montreal.

-In 2016, airports worldwide welcomed 7.7 billion arriving and departing passengers and handled 110 million metric tonnes of cargo and 92 million aircraft movements.
+Members

-ACI reported 641 members operating 1,957 airports in 176 countries and territories.
+ACI reported 814 members operating 2,110 airports in 169 countries and territories.
 ACI regular members are owners or operators, other than airlines, of one or more civil airports with commercial air services.

 Priorities

 ACI represents airports interests with governments and international organizations such as ICAO, develops standards, policies and recommended practices for airports, and provides information and training.